grafana/grafana/docs/sources/dashboards/share-dashboards-panels/shared-dashboards/index.md

 # Externally shared dashboards

-{{< docs/public-preview product="The redesigned external sharing feature" >}}

-Externally shared dashboards allow you to share your Grafana dashboard with anyone.
-This is useful when you want to make your dashboard available to the world without requiring access to your Grafana organization.

-If you change a dashboard, ensure that you save the changes before sharing.

 {{< admonition type="warning" >}}
 Sharing your dashboard externally could result in a large number of queries to the data sources used by your dashboard.
 This can be mitigated by using the Enterprise [caching](ref:caching) and/or rate limiting features.
 {{< /admonition >}}

+Externally shared dashboards allow you to share your Grafana dashboard with anyone.
+This is useful when you want to make your dashboard available to the world without requiring access to your Grafana organization.

+If you change a dashboard, ensure that you save the changes before sharing.

 ## Shared dashboards list